OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       :since: 3.9

       Encoding of the *.dbf* files.
-      The MiraMon driver can write *.dbf* files in UTF-8 or ANSI charsets.
+      The MiraMon vector driver can write *.dbf* files in UTF-8 or ANSI charsets.

-      As at the moment of this release UTF-8 tables are not editable in the `MiraD application <https://www.miramon.cat/USA/Prod-MiraD.htm>`__, it is recommended
+      As at the moment of this release, UTF-8 tables are not editable in the `MiraD application <https://www.miramon.cat/USA/Prod-MiraD.htm>`__, so it
-      to use ANSI instead, if there are no coding problems.
+      is recommended to use ANSI instead, if there are no coding problems.

 -  .. oo:: CreationMemoryRatio
       :choices: 0.5, 1, 2, ...